 Despite having read numerous books and watching a few videos, it was evident that I needed further help with training.
 I was reinforcing some negative habits; I needed some practical solutions to help Holly to become the well-behaved dog that we know she is!

 In the process, I was getting frustrated with the very exuberant and adolescent Holly.
-I didn’t want to establish this pattern of frustration and instil negative habits.
+I didn't want to establish this pattern of frustration and instill negative habits.

 After making a few phone calls and speaking with a number of trainers, I settled upon Chanone at Canine Harmony Dog Training.
 Her philosophy meshed with what I do as a stress coach, so it was a natural fit to work with her.

 Calmly and efficiently, she creates the right learning environment and provides practical solutions to encourage you and your dog to work in harmony.

 Did you know that harmony also occurs within your body?
 When you learn to balance your nervous system through heart-activated techniques, your cognitive, physiological and emotional systems harmonize.
 You also efficiently and effectively use all three levels of your brain.

 Learning to undress your stress with do-anywhere, apply any-time techniques is good for you and good for those with whom you come into contact.

 You become more adept at accomplishing your goals in a creative and productive manner.
 You begin to be more fully aware of each moment, which is why stress transformation is so powerful in the business of habit-change.

 Untangle yourself from your "knotty" habits and gain a new "leash" on life by contacting me - Auntie Stress.

 Five Reasons to Work with a Teacher, Trainer, Coach or Mentor: